HenroKriel/heartdown/README.md

 # IH❤️IQ

 A shader graphing calculator for signed distance functions (SDFs), inspired by the work of [Inigo Quilez](https://iquilezles.org/).
+Example scenes can be found in the examples directory.

 ## Installing